instagibbs/bolts/03-transactions.md

     HTLC-timeout weight (option_anchors): 666
     HTLC-success weight (no option_anchors): 703
     HTLC-success weight (option_anchors): 706

+For comparison only, here are the expected weights for zero fee commitment transactions:
+    Commitment weight (option_commit_zero_fee): 784 + 172 * num-untrimmed-htlc-outputs

 Note the reference to the "base fee" for a commitment transaction in the requirements below, which is what the funder pays.
 The actual fee may be higher than the amount calculated here, due to rounding and trimmed outputs.